A Projective-to-Conformal Fefferman-Type Construction: Normalisation and characterisation

 \section{Normalisation and characterisation}

-By Proposition \ref{prop-nonnormal}, for $n\geq 3$, the induced conformal Cartan connection associated to a non-flat $n$-dimensional projective structure differs from the normal conformal Cartan connection for the induced conformal structure.
-In this section we will analyse the form of the difference and thus derive properties of the induced conformal structures.
-Furthermore, we will show that any split-signature conformal manifold having these properties is locally equivalent to the conformal structure on the Fefferman space over a projective manifold.
+By Proposition \ref{prop-nonnormal}, for $n\geq 3$, the induced conformal Cartan connection associated to a non-f\/lat $n$-dimensional projective structure dif\/fers from the normal conformal Cartan connection for the induced conformal structure.
+In this section we will analyse the form of the dif\/ference and thus derive properties of the induced conformal structures.
+Furthermore, we will show that any split-signature conformal manifold having these properties is locally equivalent to the conformal structure on the Fef\/ferman space over a projective manifold.